guangyu-zhou/MuPIPR/README.md

-# MuPIPR - Pre-trained BiLSTM amino acid language models help estimate point mutation effects in PPIs
+# MuPIPR - Mutation effect estimation on protein-protein interactions using deep contextualized representation learning
 This is the repository for the NAR Genom.
 Bioinform. paper "Mutation effect estimation on protein-protein interactions using deep contextualized representation learning" (MuPIPR).
 This repository contains the source code and links to some datasets used in our paper. (to be updated)

 ## Pre-requisite